Capanator/DATect-Forecasting-Domoic-Acid/DEPLOYMENT.md

 ## Overview

 This guide explains how to deploy DATect to Google Cloud with pre-computed caching to avoid expensive server-side computations.
-The system pre-computes all retrospective forecasts and spectral analyses locally, then bakes them into a Docker image for deployment.
+The system pre-computes all retrospective forecasts and spectral analyses locally, then bakes them into a container image for deployment.

 ## Architecture

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│   Local Build   │    │  Docker Image    │    │  Google Cloud   │
+│   Local Build   │    │ Container Image  │    │  Google Cloud   │
 │                 │    │                  │    │                 │
 │ • Pre-compute   │───▶│ • Cached Data    │───▶│ • Cloud Run     │
 │ • All forecasts │    │ • API Server     │    │ • Auto-scaling  │